Skip to main content

 (M) "Credit-hour non-laboratory" means one credit shall be awarded for each one hour scheduled in the classroom within a week, quarter, or semester, provided the student is required to devote at least two hours out-of-class assignments for each class hour scheduled.

-(N) "Diploma" means the credential awarded by a school upon the successful completion of a diploma program.
-The diploma program generally consists of more than six hundred but less than fifteen hundred clock hours; or more than thirty six but less than ninety quarter credit hours; or more than twenty-seven but less than sixty semester hours
+(N) "Diploma program" means a program of instruction offering technical and non-technical coursework.
+The program shall generally range in length from more than six hundred but less than fifteen hundred clock hours; or more than thirty-six but less than ninety quarter credit hours; or more than twenty-four but less than sixty semester hours.

 (O) "Director" means the person directly responsible for the operational management of a school.